jricardooliveira/redis-document-data-search/README.md

 You can easily benchmark API search performance using real data from your Valkey/Redis database!

+**Prerequisites:**

+1. **Populate the database:**
+   - Before running any performance tests, ensure your Redis database is populated with test data using the `generate_*` commands (e.g., `generate_customers`, `generate_events`).
+   - See the [CLI Usage](#cli-usage) section below for instructions on generating and populating data.
+2. **Extract sample data:**
+   - Use the provided script to extract a 5% random sample of customer and event records (with their indexed fields) into CSV files.
+This step reads from the populated Redis database.
+3. **Run performance tests:**
+   - Only after extracting the sample CSVs can you run the k6 performance tests, as these files are required for generating the HTTP requests.

 ### 1. Extract Sample Data for Testing
 If your database is already populated, use the provided script to extract a 5% random sample of customer and event records (with their indexed fields) into CSV files: